MaureenHubka/bikesharing/README.md

 ## Results:

-There are at least seven visualizations for the NYC Citibike analysis (7 pt)
+A story board with seven data visualizations were created to display the results and are available at [NYC Citi Bikes Dashboard](https://public.tableau.com/app/profile/maureen.hubka/viz/NYCCityBikes_16483439470900/NYCCitiBikeStory?publish=yes)

-There is a description of the results for each visualization (7 pt)
+The results were as followed:

 - August 2019 data shows that NYC Citi Bikes had over 2 million trips and most riders were subscribers.